andrewholgate/docker-drupal-php70/README.md

-Dockerised Drupal container using PHP 7.0 on Ubuntu 14.04 and configured with Drupal tools.
+Dockerised Drupal container using PHP 7.0 and HTTP/2 on Ubuntu 14.04 and configured with PHP tools.

 For example of how to use this container, see [docker-drupal-project-example](https://github.com/andrewholgate/docker-drupal-project-example)